stevebrownlee/vps-setup/README.md

 ## Getting ready

-1. Get yourself a shiny, [new SSH key](https://help.github.com/articles/generating-ssh-keys/).
-You only need to go to step 3 in the Github documentation.
-You can use an SSH key to connect to Github, as well as your VPS.
+1. Follow the direction from Github's documentation to get yourself a shiny, [new SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 1. Add your SSH key to your DigitalOcean account.
 It's under `Settings > Security`.
+You get to settings from the gear icon in the upper-right corner of the navigation.
 1. While you're there, set up 2FA for your DigitalOcean account.
 Yeah, I know 2FA seems like overkill... until someone uses a brute force attack to log into your account, change all of your security protocols, installs tons of malware on your domain, and then tries to blackmail you into getting it all back.
 1. Create a Droplet.
-Select the $5/mo VPS type, accept all the default and then create it at the bottom.
+Select the $5/mo VPS type, accept all the defaults options they provide and **make sure you add your SSH key** by clicking that checkbox near the bottom of the screen.
+Then click the button to create your VM at the bottom.

 ## Accessing your VPS